Whitebear Whittington: Whitebear Whittington

 In a tale collected by Richard Chase, a widowed father has three daughters.
 When he has to go to town, he asks his daughters what they want: the first a dress with the color of every bird in the sky, the second a dress with every color of the rainbow and the third a basketful of white roses.

 The man finds a bush of white roses and breaks a bush.
 A voice demands him, in return, the first thing that greets him on his way back home.
 His youngest daughter is the first one to greet him.
 That night, the voice comes and demands his payment.
 The man sends his dog, but it returns scared.
 The two older sisters also go outside and meet whatever it is out there.
 The youngest surrenders herself and leaves the house.
 She finds a white bear, who asks her to climb onto his back.
 The girl cries so hard that her nose bleeds three drops on the bear's back.

 They reach a house and the bear asks the girl to light a lamp.
 She does and a man stands where the bear was.
 He reveals that he is a bewitched combination of bear and human forms, but he can choose when he becomes one or the other.
 The girl chooses him to be a man at night.
 They live together and she gives birth to three children, two boys and a girl.
 She wants to visit her family and he warns her she must not reveal his name.

 She goes with the bear and her children to her father's house.
 The sisters want to know everything the girl went through, but she refuses to tell them.
 The next day, the father talks to her in private and she reveals her husband's name: Whitebear Whittington.
 She then sees the husband in human form, three drops of blood on the back of his white shirt, going to Piney Mountain.

-The girl follows her husband to Piney Mountain.
-At the end of the tale, she buys her place at her husband's bed and tries to stir him awake with a lamentation, begging him to awaken and see her.